awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

 within its own folder.

 ## API
 This demo implements three REST APIs using AWS Gateway, one for each user type.
+For sample requests of each type, please refer to the `SAMPLE_REQUESTS.md` file.
 Mappings are provided as follows:

 ### Service staff
 - `/create-order` - POST- creates a new order with status set to 'OPEN'.
 Request parameters: